iamrobdev/luaw/README.md

 # Usage

-Luau is an embeddable programming language, but it also comes with two command-line tools by default, `luau` and `luau-analyze`.
+Luau is an embeddable programming language, but it also comes with two command-line tools by default, `luaw` and `luaw-analyze`.

-`luau` is a command-line REPL and can also run input files.
+`luaw` is a command-line REPL and can also run input files.
 Note that REPL runs in a sandboxed environment and as such doesn't have access to the underlying file system except for ability to `require` modules.

-`luau-analyze` is a command-line type checker and linter; given a set of input files, it produces errors/warnings according to the file configuration, which can be customized by using `--!` comments in the files or [`.luaurc`](https://rfcs.luau.org/config-luaurc) files.
+`luaw-analyze` is a command-line type checker and linter; given a set of input files, it produces errors/warnings according to the file configuration, which can be customized by using `--!` comments in the files or [`.luaurc`](https://rfcs.luau.org/config-luaurc) files.
 For details, please refer to our [type checking](https://luau.org/typecheck) and [linting](https://luau.org/lint) documentation.
 Our community maintains a language server frontend for `luau-analyze` called [luau-lsp](https://github.com/JohnnyMorganz/luau-lsp) for use with text editors.

 # Installation

-You can install and run Luau by downloading the compiled binaries from [a recent release](https://github.com/luau-lang/luau/releases); note that `luau` and `luau-analyze` binaries from the archives will need to be added to PATH or copied to a directory like `/usr/local/bin` on Linux/macOS.
+You can install and run Luau by downloading the compiled binaries from [a recent release](https://github.com/luau-lang/luau/releases); note that `luaw` and `luaw-analyze` binaries from the archives will need to be added to PATH or copied to a directory like `/usr/local/bin` on Linux/macOS.

 Alternatively, you can use one of the packaged distributions (note that these are not maintained by Luau development team):